joegreig/ftp_autocommand/README.md

 # ftp_autocommand
-A simple UI to generated FTP / SFTP commands
+A simple UI to generate FTP / SFTP commands